 The support of visionary charitable trusts and foundations has always been integral to the development of Kew and remains essential to our work today.

 How the Wellcome Trust is making a difference

-The Great Plant Hunt is a national scheme which encourages children to explore the natural world and join other schools in the biggest ever school science project.
-The project invites primary school children to follow in the footsteps of Darwin by going on nature walks in and around their school grounds, to find out more about plants and in the process learn key scientific skills.
+The Great Plant Hunt is a national scheme that encourages children to explore the natural world and join other schools in the biggest ever school science project.
+The project invites primary school children to follow in the footsteps of Darwin by going on nature walks in and around their school grounds, to find out more about plants and, in the process, learn key scientific skills.
 The Great Plant Hunt is commissioned and funded by the Wellcome Trust.

 How the Heritage Lottery Fund is making a difference

-The Heritage Lottery Fund is supporting Kew to restore the Marianne North Gallery, a Victorian art gallery purpose built within the Royal Botanic Gardens, Kew to display the work of the intrepid traveller and artist, Marianne North.
-This funding will help conserve the gallery and the collection it houses for future generations.
+The Heritage Lottery Fund is supporting Kew to restore the Marianne North Gallery, a Victorian art gallery purpose-built within Kew Gardens, to display the work of the intrepid traveller and artist, Marianne North.
+This funding will help conserve the Gallery and the collection it houses for future generations.